Web and Videoconferencing

 To request a demo or to have a session set-up, please e-mail email@example.com.

-Skype provides free audio conferencing between multiple parties and free video conferencing between two parties.
-Skype Premium, a pay service, provides multiparty video conferencing for up to ten participants.
-To access Skype, visit skype.com and download the Skype client for your platform.
+Skype provides free audio and video conferencing between multiple parties.
+Skype now also has group calling in its free version.
+It is compatible with Microsoft Outlook Web App tools and is simple to use. eClassroom computers have Skype installed as part of the standard classroom software.
+To access Skype for your personal computer, visit skype.com and download the Skype client for your platform.
 You will need to set up a free account to access Skype.

 Skype recommends the following minimum internet speed to ensure good quality: